LoginRadius/docs/content/references/api/OAuth/index.md

 ### Response

-This is what a sample reponse looks like:
+This is what a sample response looks like:
 ```
 {
   "access_token": "b8cb84c9-dff7-401a-94c1-7cd44ebf80a0",